 For the system to correctly generate structured invoices (XML) and send them to KSeF, it’s necessary to precisely fill in the data in the CREATE → ACCESS → TICKETS → Invoice tab.

 NIP (Tax Identification Number): It must match the NIP of the entity for which the KSeF certificate was generated.
-An error in this field will make it impossible to authorize with the Ministry of Finance gateway.
+An error in this field will prevent authorization with the Ministry of Finance gateway.

 Company name and address details: Make sure they match the data registered with the Tax Office (white list of taxpayers).
-The system requires you to provide the street, building number, city and postal code, as well as to choose the country from the available list.
+The system requires you to enter the street, building number, city and postal code, as well as select the country from the available list.

 To be able to generate the JPK_FA file: be sure to fill in the voivodeship and country